Softie (2020 film)

 Softie is a 2020 Kenyan film, based on the life of political activist and photojournalist Boniface Mwangi and his family.
-The film, directed by Sam Soko first premiered internationally at the 2020 Sundance Film Festival where it won a special jury prize for editing.
-Softie, which is set to premier in Kenya on October 16, 2020, also won the Best Documentary at the Durban International Film Festival (DIFF) 2020.
+The film, directed by Sam Soko (it is Soko's first feature documentary) first premiered internationally at the 2020 Sundance Film Festival where it won a special jury prize for editing.
+Softie, which premiered in Kenya on October 16, 2020, also won the Best Documentary at the Durban International Film Festival (DIFF) 2020.
 An award that has qualified the film for consideration for the Oscar documentary shortlist for the 93rd Academy Awards ceremony.

 Film festivals

 The film has been screened at international film festivals including the Copenhagen International Documentary Festival, Full Frame Documentary Film Festival and at the Encounters Festival South Africa where it won Best Film.
 Softie was also the opening film at the Hotdocs Film Festival and at the Human Rights Festival held in Berlin.

 Plot

-The film tells the story of the protagonist Boniface Mwangi, nicknamed "Softie", Kenyan slang for "wimp", in his childhood years but who has ironically turned out as one of most daring and audacious activists in Kenya at the forefront of fighting injustices in the country.
-His activism and the constant danger the path he has chosen poses to his life and that of his family creates a tremendous turmoil between him and his wife Njeri Mwangi, who is protective of her family.
+The film tells the story of the protagonist Boniface Mwangi nicknamed "Softie," Kenyan slang for "wimp," in his childhood years but who has ironically turned out as one of the most daring and audacious activists in Kenya at the forefront of fighting injustices in the country.
+His activism and the constant danger the path he has chosen poses to his life and that of his family create tremendous turmoil between him and his wife Njeri Mwangi, who is protective of her family.

-The film chronicles the activist's seven-year journey beginning with chaos-filled street protests and culminating in Boniface's decision to run for a political seat in his childhood neighbourhood, Starehe constituency, where he is confronted by the reality of challenging strong political dynasties.
+The film chronicles the activist's seven-year journey beginning with chaos-filled street protests and culminating in Boniface's decision to run for a political seat in his childhood neighborhood, Starehe constituency, where he is confronted by the reality of challenging strong political dynasties.